anttiluode/Field-Enhanced-Phi/README.md

 # Field-Enhanced Phi

 Field-Enhanced Phi is an innovative project that integrates dynamic field layers with transformer-based neural networks, specifically leveraging the Phi-3.5-mini model.
 By overlaying fractal-like field structures atop traditional neural architectures, this project enhances learning efficiency and fosters creative and non-local information processing.
-Field-Enhanced Phi achieves up to a 7% improvement in training efficiency and introduces novel mechanisms for creativity and insight generation through field-mediated interactions.

 [Watch the video](https://youtu.be/Op3hKPYdmYI)